Digger trucks drafted in to rescue people stranded in China floods

 In other areas of the city where the floodwaters had subsided, municipal workers started the clean-up, sweeping away tree branches and clearing up other debris like marooned bicycles and scooters.

-Tens of thousands of rescue workers, including the military, have been deployed across Henan more broadly.
-The death toll in Zhengzhou from the flooding currently stands at 51, according to a report from local media Zhengzhou News Broadcast posted on Weibo, citing preliminary statistics.
+Tens of thousands of rescue workers, including the military, have been deployed across Henan.

-Eight people remained missing as patchy mobile phone signal and power blackouts in some areas hindered official tallying.
+The death toll in Henan currently stands at 56, with five people still missing, according to state media.

 Rescue professionals from neighbouring provinces have been called in, along with specialised vehicles to drain waterlogged streets, intersections and underground road tunnels.